factorhouse/cronut/cronut-integrant/README.md

 ## `:cronut/scheduler` definition

-Cronut provides lifecycle implementation for the Quartz Scheduler, exposed via Integrant with `:cronut/scheduler`
+Cronut provides access to the Quartz Scheduler, exposed via Integrant with `:cronut/scheduler`

 The scheduler supports the following fields:

 1. (required) :schedule - a sequence of 'items' to schedule, each being a map containing a :job and :trigger
 2. (optional, default false) :concurrent-execution-disallowed? - run all jobs with @DisableConcurrentExecution
-2. (optional, default false) :update-check? check for Quartz updates on system startup.
+3. (optional, default false) :update-check? check for Quartz updates on system startup.

 ### Scheduler example